eliemichel/LearnWebGPU/getting-started/hello-webgpu.md

 And of course depending on your choice the pros and cons of *Option A* and *Option B* apply.

+### Building for the Web

+If you are interested in building your application for the web, you can consult [the dedicated appendix](../appendices/building-for-the-web.md)!

 Testing the installation
 ------------------------